Allan Lockheed: Loughead Aircraft Manufacturing Company

+Lockheed Hydraulic Brake Company

 Malcolm Loughead formed the Lockheed Hydraulic Brake Company in 1919 to promote a revolutionary four-wheel hydraulic brake system that he had invented.
 Tired of his name being mispronounced "Log-head", Malcolm changed the spelling to match its pronunciation.
 Walter Chrysler introduced the Lockheed brake system on the first Chrysler car in 1924.
 Malcolm sold his business to Bendix in 1932.

 Real estate business

 From 1920 to 1922, Allan Loughead was the Los Angeles sales manager for Lockheed brakes.

 In the summer of 1922, Allan Loughead operated a ride concession at Catalina Island.
 Called "The Thrill of Avalon", it consisted of a touring car body mounted on two seaplane floats and powered by an aircraft engine driving a pusher propeller.
 The skimmer proved to be too rough and noisy to be popular and lasted only a year.
 Later, when asked if he made any profit on the venture, Loughead laughed and said, "No, we went broke, which was not a new experience!"

 In 1922, Allan Loughead became a real estate salesman in the Hollywood area.
 He wrote in 1942 that the real estate business was "not partic [sic] interesting, but from a financial standpoint [it was] very successful."

 Whenever possible, Loughead and Jack Northrop would get together and discuss ideas about new aircraft.
-By now Northrop was an engineer with the Douglas Aircraft Company.
+By then Northrop was an engineer with the Douglas Aircraft Company.

 In 1926, Allan Loughead and Jack Northrop decided to build a high-speed monoplane with a capacity of four passengers and a pilot in a streamlined fuselage using their patented monocoque construction.
 Northrop created drawings of the plane at home.
 The plane was to be powered by the new Wright Whirlwind engine.
 The only disagreement arose over the wing.
 Northrop wanted to use a self-supporting cantilever design that eliminated wing struts.
 Loughead believed the public wouldn't want to fly in a plane without visible wing supports.
 In the end, Northrop won.